layooops/fsd-cli-kit/README.md

 # FSD CLI Program

-A command-line tool for effortlessly generating folder structures using the [Feature-Sliced Design](https://feature-sliced.design) methodology.
+A command-line tool for generating folder structures using the [Feature-Sliced Design](https://feature-sliced.design) methodology.

 # Table of Contents